![]() |

 What Exactly Does the Software Do?

-This software will design for you a wall mounted sundial.
-It is designed to work in the northern hemisphere between 15 & 70 degrees latitude and for any wall that faces up to 60 degrees away from due south.
-These limitations are a combination of me being lazy and not sorting out the math's for the southern hemisphere and being pragmatic about where a sundial works best.
+This software will design a wall mounted sundial.
+It is configured to work only in the northern hemisphere between the latitudes of 15 & 70-degrees, and for any wall with a bearing of between 110 and 250-degrees.
+In other words, it will design a declining wall mounted sundial on a wall that is up to 70-degrees away from due south.
+These limitations are a combination of me being lazy and not sorting out the maths for the southern hemisphere and being pragmatic about where a sundial works best.
+The software is very easy to use.

 How Accurate is it?

-It is not possible to design a more accurate dial.
-If you measure your wall bearing to within a degree and you know your latitude and longitude, all corrections are taken into account and the results are amazingly accurate.
+It is not possible to design a more accurate sundial.
+If you measure the bearing of the wall to within half a degree, which should be possible with patience.
+If you know your latitude and longitude then all corrections are taken into account and the results are amazingly accurate.

 Latitude & Longitude